 About the Minor

-Our criteria for admission in the minor is a grade of B or higher in FREN215 or its equivalent.
+Our criterion for admission in the minor is a grade of B or higher in FREN215 or its equivalent.

 The French studies minor provides students with a command of the French language sufficient to live and work in a French-speaking environment.
 It enables them to develop a good knowledge of French-language literatures and cultures, and, through it, an awareness of French and Francophone modes of thought and expression.
 The minor consists of a minimum of 5 courses.

 * Four FREN courses numbered 220-399:

 - FREN215 or the equivalent is the prerequisite for all FREN courses numbered 220 or higher.

 - Courses numbered 220-299 are introductory courses intended for students who have completed FREN215, who have taken an equivalent course elsewhere, who have placed out of FREN215 through the placement test.
 In general, these courses are designed for students who have not yet studied abroad in a French-speaking country.

 - 300-level courses are upper-level courses intended for students who have already completed two courses in French beyond FREN215 or who have studied abroad in a French-speaking country for at least a semester: